PrincetonUniversity/jobstats/README.md

 Visualization

+### Open OnDemand JobStats Helper

+ood-jobstats-helper subdirectory contains an Open OnDemand app that, given a job id, will by querying sacct generate a full Grafana URL with job's jobid, start and end times.

 ### Generating Job Summaries

 Job summaries, as described above, are generated and stored in the Slurm database at the end of each job by using slurmctld epilog script, e.g.: